tastecz/analytics-snippets/README.md

 This functionality can set and read session storage items.

 ### Session storage – set item
-Setting an item to session storage contains of four arguments:
+Setting an item to session storage contains four arguments:
 1. `session_storage`
 2. `set`
 3. key – name of an item that should be saved in the session storage